Domiii/project-empire/README.md

 * Screen recording
     * (be able to record projector output as well as the speaker)
     * https://github.com/muaz-khan/RecordRTC/blob/master/simple-demos/video-plus-screen-recording.html
+* Recording should be possible even when the internet is cut off.

 ## TODO: Cohorts